remstef/lttc/README.md

 The Convolutional Neural Networks based upon the ideas of (Kim, 2014).
 Further reading: [Understanding Convolutional Neural Networks for NLP](http://www.wildml.com/2015/11/understanding-convolutional-neural-networks-for-nlp/).

-Further inbuild classification techniques are:

-* Sequence classification [NCRF++](https://github.com/jiesutd/NCRFpp) in order to identify and recommend correlating items
-* Textrank or BERT are possible options.
-PyTorch provides 8 models (torch.nn.Module) with pre-trained weights (in the modeling.py file), see [Repository of pretrained Transformers](https://github.com/huggingface/pytorch-pretrained-BERT) from huggingface.

 The models have by default a softmax layer as ouput layer.
 So multi class is working out-of-the-box.

 ## Installing

 For convenience there is a makefile.
 However, especially during build of cython there could be problems depending on your environment.
 You might walk through the steps manually if this happens.
-As pyfasttext is no longer maintained in the offical repo: you might use the official Python binding from the [fastText repository](https://github.com/facebookresearch/fastText/tree/master/python).

 Recommendations: